 Prostate massage and prostate milking are terms used to describe the massage or stimulation of the prostate gland in males, either for medical or sexual purposes.
-The two terms are interchangeable, although "massage" is more frequently used when the purpose is relief of symptoms of chronic prostatitis, and "milking" when the purpose is the reduction of sexual activity or drive through removal of prostatic fluid.
+The two terms are interchangeable, although “massage” is more frequently used when the purpose is relief of symptoms of chronic prostatitis, and “milking” when the purpose is the reduction of the sexual activity or drive through the removal of prostatic fluid.

 Prostate massage thus refers to any action which stimulates the gland.
-Prostate milking more usually refers to the specific practice of relieving the buildup of seminal fluids within the prostate, and discharging them by means of massage without orgasm or ejaculation.
+Prostate milking more usually refers to the specific practice of relieving the buildup of seminal fluids within the prostate and discharging them by means of massage without orgasm or ejaculation.
 Done internally either by finger(s), prostate massager or other medical instrument, prostate massage may result in orgasm without any genital stimulation.
 It can also be indirectly massaged externally through the perineum, although this may not be effective in the removal of fluid.

-How does prostate massage helps?
+How does prostate massage help?

 There are some health risks associated with prostate massage if performed incorrectly.